kemanedonfack/aws-scale-wordpress/README.md

 }
 ```

-In the same main.tf file, we will create the Autoscaling Group (aws_autoscaling_group) resource.
+In the same `main.tf` file, we will create the Autoscaling Group `aws_autoscaling_group` resource.
 The ASG will be responsible for managing the number of instances and ensuring they match the desired capacity.

-`main.tf`
 ```terraform
 resource "aws_autoscaling_group" "asg" {
   name                      = "asg"